Asian Americans are at high risk for diabetes. Here's what can help

 That means many Asians with diabetes could progress undiagnosed for years, until complications with their eyes or kidneys arise, Araneta says.

-To catch these missed cases, she and other researchers recommend that Asians with A1C levels that fall in the "prediabetes" range – which is 5.7%-6.4% – get referred for further testing, to more accurately determine whether they have diabetes and need interventions.
+To catch these missed cases, she and other researchers recommend that Asians with A1C levels that fall in the "prediabetes" range – which is 5.7% to 6.4% – get referred for further testing, to more accurately determine whether they have diabetes and need interventions.

 More research needed on differences among subgroups